liyanchang/yubikey-setup/README.md

 3. Temporarily disable U2F

+   NOTE: This seemed not to be an issue with my most recent yubikey.

    Having U2F enabled will result in `sharing violations` that results in `gpg2` not being able to access the YubiKey.
 You will be able to renable U2F and it won't break any sites you already set up with U2F.